HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 High closing costs

-You lose your existing first mortgage rate
+Potentially lose a lower existing first mortgage rate

-You start over with a 30-year mortgage unless you refinance into a shorter term
+Start over with a 30-year mortgage unless you refinance into a shorter term

 Situational Comparisons